rui-min/InventoryTracking/README.md

 ![showcase](/docs/domain.jpg)

 # Feature
 **Filtering based on fields/inventory count/tags/other metadata**.
 Please see API section "get" methods for more information.
+Note both id & name are unique for each row of the database table.

 # Preparation before running
 * Get an IDE: Any IDE that can code Java, obtain Maven and Spring Framework plugins is accpetable.
 I use IntelliJ Ultimate: https://www.jetbrains.com/idea/download/